-For 25 years, Place2Be has been providing in-school emotional support to children and young people.
+For over 25 years, Place2Be has been providing in-school emotional support to children and young people.

 On 4 September 1994, Dame Benny Refson DBE sets up Place2Be to provide emotional support at an early age.
 She was inspired by a Family Service Unit (FSU) project in Southwark called 'The Place to Be' which had placed a counsellor in a primary school.